-Time Dependent Value (TDV) energy is a normalized format for comparing electricity and natural gas cost savings that takes into account the cost of electricity and natural gas consumed during each hour of the year.
+Time Dependent Valuation (TDV) energy is a normalized format for comparing electricity and natural gas cost savings that takes into account the cost of electricity and natural gas consumed during each hour of the year.
 The TDV values are based on long term discounted costs (30 years for all residential measures and nonresidential envelope measures and 15 years for all other nonresidential measures).
 In this case, the period of analysis used is 30 years.
-The TDV cost impacts are presented in 2020 present valued dollars.
+The TDV cost impacts are presented in 2020 present value dollars.
 The TDV energy estimates are based on present-valued cost savings but are normalized in terms of "TDV kBtu."
 Peak demand reductions are presented in peak power reductions (kW).
 The Energy Commission derived the 2020 TDV values that were used in the analyses for this report (Energy + Environmental Economics 2016).

-In order to quantify energy savings and peak electricity demand reductions resulting from the proposed measure the 2016 CBECC-Res software was used.
+To quantify energy savings and peak electricity demand reductions resulting from the proposed measure the 2016 CBECC-Res software was used.
 Simulations were conducted using the 2016.2.0+ (864) version of the software and the 2016.2.0+ (626) version of the BEM Compliance Manager with minor updates described below to the Standard Design to better reflect existing conditions.

 - 1. The Energy Commission expects to adopt the ANSI/ASHRAE Standard 62.2-2016 (ASHRAE 2016), which requires higher mechanical ventilation airflows for single family homes than the 2010 version of the standard (the 2010 standard is the current requirement in California).
-The proposed 2016 airflows have been included in both the standard design and the proposed design for the single family analysis.
+The proposed 2016 airflows have been included in both the Standard Design and the Proposed Design for the single family analysis.
 There is no change in ventilation requirements for multifamily; therefore, no adjustments were made for ventilation rates in the multifamily prototype. - 2.
 The 2016 California Plumbing Code (CA BSC 2016c) includes requirements that all hot water pipes be insulated.
-The next release of CBECC-Res is expected to incorporate this requirement, but the
+The next release of CBECC-Res is expected to incorporate this requirement, but the current release does not.
+The Standard Design and the Proposed Design have been adjusted to include pipe insulation for both the single family and the multifamily analyses.

-- current release does not.
-The standard design and the proposed design have been adjusted to include pipe insulation for both the single family and the multifamily analyses. - 3.
-The next release of CBECC-Res is expected to automatically degrade all R-19 insulation to an installed value of R-18, due to compression of the batt in a 2x6 wall cavity.
-This affects the standard design because the 0.051 U-factor requirement is modeled as a wall with R-19 cavity insulation.
-The appropriate degradation to R-18 was applied to the standard design for the single family and multifamily analyses.
+3. The next release of CBECC-Res is expected to automatically degrade all R-19 insulation to an installed value of R-18, due to compression of the batt in a 2x6 wall cavity.
+This affects the Standard Design because the 0.051 U-factor requirement is modeled as a wall with R-19 cavity insulation.
+The appropriate degradation to R-18 was applied to the Standard Design for the single family and multifamily analyses.

-The proposed 0.043 U-factor wall is evaluated as a 2x6 framed wall with R-21 cavity insulation and 1.5 inches of continuous insulation rated at R-7.5.
-Currently CBECC-Res is not able to evaluate non-integer R-values.
-Cases with R-7 and R-8 continuous insulation were evaluated in CBECC-Res.
-The results were averaged to calculate the energy cost savings for the proposed R-7.5 measure.
+The proposed 0.043 U-factor wall is evaluated as a 2x6 framed wall with R-21 cavity insulation and 1.5inches of continuous insulation rated at R-7.5.
+The version of CBECC-Res used for this analysis is not able to evaluate non-integer R-values.
+Therefore, cases with R-7 and R-8 continuous insulation were evaluated and the results were averaged to calculate the energy cost savings for the proposed R-7.5 measure.
+The latest release of the CBECC-Res 2019 research version does allow the user to input insulation levels to the tenth of an R-value.